How Much Protein Do You Really Need?

 While protein is an important part of any diet, more isn’t always better.
 As it turns out, most folks are already eating adequate amounts of this muscle-building nutrient.
 So how much protein do you really need in a day —and how do you get it?
 Here's what you need to know about eating protein as part of a healthy diet.

-First of all, here's some background.
-The protein you get from foods helps to regulate your metabolism and plays a role in how your immune system functions.
-Unlike the carbohydrates and fat that come from foods, protein isn't an efficient source of energy, which is why you don’t want to eat anything but protein -- you’ll run out of gas!
-Also, unlike carbs and fat, your body isn't able to store protein.
-Our systems use what up what's needed from a meal and any extra protein gets shipped on out as waste.
+The protein you get from foods provides precious amino acids that help regulate metabolism, build and maintain muscle, and play a role in how your immune system functions.
+Unlike the carbohydrates and fat that come from foods, protein isn't as efficient as a source of energy, which is why you don’t want to eat only protein — you’ll run out of gas!
+Also, unlike carbs and fat, your body isn't able to store protein for later use.
+Our systems use available aminos acids for wherever in the body there is a demand and any extra gets shipped on out as waste.

-For the average adult, protein should make up about 15 to 20% of his or her daily calories (growing children and serious athletes often need more).
-This comes out to 75 to 100 grams per day in a basic 2,000-calorie diet.
-One way to get a ballpark figure for how much you need is to calculate about 0.4 grams of protein per pound of body weight.
-So a 150-pound person would need about 60 grams per day.
+Minimum average needs for protein for adults is 0.8 grams per kilogram (aka 0.36 grams per pound) body weight, but for many this may be too low.
+For the average adult, protein should make up about 15% to 20% of his or her daily calories (growing children and serious athletes need more).
+This comes out to 75 to 100 grams per day in a basic 2,000 calorie diet.

 3 ounces grilled chicken breast on 2 slices whole-wheat bread with lettuce, tomato and 2 tablespoons hummus